 “Why didn’t you stay in Mexico?”: Dad interrupted at school meeting

-When a parents in Saline, Michigan came together to discuss racial tensions in the school community, the meeting took a sudden turn when one father interrupted another by blurting out, “Why didn’t you stay in Mexico?”
+When parents in Saline, Michigan, came together to discuss racial tensions in the school community, the meeting took a sudden turn when one father interrupted another by blurting out, “Why didn’t you stay in Mexico?”

 The meeting was hosted by Saline Area Schools, local public radio channel WEMU reports.
 Parents of minority students stood up to share how their children felt discriminated against in the school district.
 One father, Adrian Iraola, said his son was the victim of racist remarks.
 “When I went to his bedroom to say good night he was crying because of the abuse endured in this school system,” Iraola said.
 Then another man interrupted him.